The First 2 Years:

 You will be invited to participate in a closing ritual to honour yourself, your fellow grievers & your late partner.

-I’m Marie-Claude Goudreau (Marie), a certified death and grief doula and the founder of Empowered Through Grief, a trauma-informed practice devoted to end-of-life and bereavement support.
+I’m a certified death & grief doula and the founder of Empowered Through Grief, a trauma-informed practice devoted to end-of-life and bereavement support.

-Through one-on-one sessions, groups, writing circles, and workshops, I’ve supported hundreds of grieving individuals since 2020.
+Through one-on-one support & groups, I’ve supported hundreds of grieving individuals since 2020.

 My work is rooted in the philosophy of companioning, walking beside you, as you discover your own path through loss.
 I hold the deep trust that you are the expert of your grief.
-My role is to create the conditions where grief can be fully expressed, love is honoured, and meaning can slowly emerge.
-I believe it is by grieving well that we open ourselves again to love and to life.
+My role is to explore your grief with you so that you may integrate it and go on living meaningfully.

 Widowed in my early 30s, I know intimately how the death of a life partner sets itself apart from other losses, how it alters identity, reshapes belonging, and asks for a different kind of tending.
 This personal knowing, combined with years of experience companioning others through profound loss, grounds the depth and integrity of my work.